Nancypatel1103/ComplianceClient/interface-warning.md

   ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1bd360e1-5dd6-4620-b8a3-12c3bf2c5d71)

-## How to see save Interface Warning Message
+## How to see update Interface Warning Message

 1. If you click on the edit button, then such a window will open, except that you cannot edit the interface name, you can change the **IP Address, Subnet Mask, DNS, and Gateway IP**.
 Then click on the **Update** button.
 2. Upon clicking the **Update** button, you will see a message **To avoid issues with the device going offline, use the domain name instead of the IP address.
 Still you want to continue?**.
 Click on the **Yes** button.